AlexsLemonade/training-modules/spatial/setup/README.md

 snakemake -j2
 ```

-This will create both a directory `../data/brca-xenium/` with the following files:
+This will create a directory `../data/brca-xenium/` with the following files:

 ```console
 ├── Janesick_annotations.tsv